pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 All the operations are carried out via the Command Line Interface (CLI).
 For Linux or macOS, open Terminal; and for Windows, open PowerShell or any of your favorite shell application.

 The official Abelian download page is located at [Download Page](https://pqabelian.io/download).
-To interact with other miners, developers and users, visit the official [Discord Channel](https://discord.gg/cPUhCmsw).
+For engagement with fellow miners, developers and users, please visit the official [Discord Channel](https://discord.gg/Rrb33mC3Kc).

 ## Operational Steps